smangham/project-novice/_episodes/03-boards.md

 You have a `master`/`main` branch, that contains the stable version of the code you want to share with other people, and a `dev`/`develop` branch that holds the work-in-progress version of your code.
 When you have a version of your code that you're going to use to generate results for a paper, or want to share with collaborators, then you can create a **Pull request** to merge the `dev` branch into `master`.
 We can go to our repository's **Pull requests** tab, and click **New pull request**:

+{: .caution}
+> ## Whoops
+> You won't be able to do this bit yourself - I forgot to ask you to check 'Copy all branches' during the template set-up step!
+This will be fixed in future versions of the material.
+For now, you can just read along.

 ![Feature-branch workflow](fig/03-boards/pull-request.png)

 Then select the branches we want merged: